venkatrajiraju/my_programs/README.md

 # my_programs

-I have provided solutions for basic datastructures problems
+I have provided solutions for basic problems in DataStructures

 Source :
 Data Structures: A Pseudocode Approach with C,